Lucky Drawing with Susan Shie. Class information.

 So I ask you to come to this class, if you’re ready to really fall in love deeply with expressing yourself through making drawings.
 It's all about curiosity, passion, practice and learning to really see things.
 And then, to express them in your own personal way, however your art wants to come out!

 You can continue taking my 4-week classes, since they will not be repeats of earlier sessions.
 You can work with me as long as you want to, to keep your enthusiasm and inspiration up for doing your drawing on a regular basis.
-I'll keep thinking up new class assignments and making more videos, so you'll never feel like the class is getting old.
+I'll keep thinking up new class assignments, so you'll never feel like the class is getting old.
 I promise to keep you challenged!

 Spring Rituals. ©Susan Shie 2016